-Students found in violation of this policy will be subject to disciplinary action as described within the student code of conduct up to and including expulsion and referral for prosecution.
-Schools will provide information concerning counseling and professional treatment programs.
+- Students found in violation of this policy will be subject to disciplinary action as described within the student code of conduct up to and including expulsion and referral for prosecution.
+Schools will provide information concerning counseling and professional treatment programs. - · Adults are also prohibited from smoking on school property.